Steam Railways

 loading...

 A loop that runs approximately 1 and 1/4 miles with some breath-taking views over the South Downs.
 Visitors board and alight from the same station opposite the main museum building.
+Resident steam locomotive "Jerry M" as well as a Barclay diesel locomotive operate on this railway.
+2024 will also see the return of "Caledonia" steaming on the Quarry Railway.

 Jerry M storms up the hill on the Quarry Railway